 In summary, the IHT returns vary depending upon the size of the estate.
 There is a short return, called an IHT 205 if the estate is below £325,000 when no tax is payable or a long form called an IHT 400 if Inheritance tax is payable.

 Once the assets and liabilities are determined, the application is then made to the probate registry, they are the Court responsible for the issue of the grant of probate.
 Typically the Court takes 5 weeks to issue the grant of probate and once obtained the estate can then be administered.

-If you are wanting more detail on the probate process, the links below provide some more detail on the costs and the timescales involved in the probate process.
+If you are wanting more detail on the probate process, the links below provide some more detail on the costs and the timescales involved.